ansys/pyfluent/doc/source/user_guide/tui_commands.rst

    fluent.exe 3ddp -i my_journal.jou -topy

-In Fluent 2023 R1, any call to a TUI command, for which a settings API analogue exists, is recorded as a settings API call in the Python journal.
-Otherwise, a call to ``execute_tui(<argument>)`` is recorded and ``<argument>`` is a string representing the original TUI call.
-You need to manually convert those TUI commands using the transformation rules described in the next section.
+In Fluent 2023 R1, calls to TUI commands that have equivalents in the solver settings API are automatically recorded as method calls to the corresponding solver settings objects in the Python journal.
+If a TUI command does not have an API analogue, it is recorded as ``execute_tui(<argument>)``, where ``<argument>`` is the original TUI command string.
+You'll need to manually convert these TUI commands using the transformation rules provided in the next section.

-In Fluent 2022 R2, the Python journaling feature is not available at all, so uou need to manually convert all TUI commands using the transformation rules described in the next section.
+In Fluent 2022 R2, the Python journaling feature is not available.
+Therefore, you must manually convert all TUI commands using the transformation rules described in the next section.

 TUI command transformation rules
 --------------------------------